It’s spring. Repeating. It’s spring.

 First, let me say – yes, this post is going to be especially about books and other bookish things I found there, in Holland.
 You know, book actually is all around.

 Oh, this cat!
 I met her/him in Groningen.
 Do you know where it is?
-Try to find out, if you please.
+Try to find out.
 I visited Groningen thanks to my dear friend Hanka who was studying there at university.

 Once she said: “Go and see Martini Tower, the highest church in Groningen.”
 Alright, so while she was studying, I was walking around the city.
 Looking for the… bookstore.
 (I couldn’t help myself.)